Diseases & Conditions

 Anatomy

-Your spine is made up of 24 bones, called vertebrae, that are stacked on top of one another.
-The seven small vertebrae that begin at the base of the skull and form the neck comprise the cervical spine.
-The bony vertebrae, along with the ligaments (which are comparable to thick rubber bands) and muscles, provide stability to the spine.
+The spine is made up of 24 bones, called vertebrae, that are stacked on top of each other.
+The seven small vertebrae that begin at the base of the skull and form the neck make up the cervical spine.
+The bony vertebrae, along with the ligaments (which are similar to thick rubber bands) and muscles, provide stability to the spine.
 The muscles allow for support and motion.

-The spinal cord extends from the base of your skill to your lower back and travels through the middle part of each stacked vertebra, or spinal canal.
+The spinal cord runs from the base of your skill to your lower back and travels through the spinal canal (the hollow center of each stacked vertebra).
 Nerve roots branch out from the spinal cord through the openings in the vertebrae (the foramen) and carry messages between the brain and muscles.

 Between your vertebrae are flexible intervertebral disks.
 They act as shock absorbers when you walk or run.